slalom-saa/fit-stacks/docs/walkthrough/2. Development/overview.md

 For this example, we will use the service contract defined in design: [**Add Product**](https://github.com/slalom-saa/stacks/blob/master/docs/1.%20Design/add-product-service-contract.md).

-### Open the Starter Solution
+## Create the Solution
-The empty shopping solution can be found [here](https://github.com/slalom-saa/stacks-shopping/tree/master/Empty).
+An empty shopping solution can be found [here](https://github.com/slalom-saa/stacks-shopping/tree/master/Empty).
-It has a basic project setup with nothing more.
+It has a basic project setup and nuget packages added for Slalom.Stacks.

 ---
 ### Add project folders